On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: On-board deep learning and hardware design for resource-efficient EO systems

+Top-1 accuracy utilizing DT-JSCC for EuroSAT data under various channel circumstances is shown in Fig. \ref{fig:top1}.
+The performance of the 16PSK/16APSK modulation technique at various PSNR (Peak Signal-to-Noise Ratio) levels is shown in Fig. \ref{fig:top1}.
+With varying K-factor values (32, 64, 128), we demonstrate accuracy for the Rician and AWGN (Additive White Gaussian Noise) channels; in general, a larger K-factor indicates better channel quality.
+Additionally, for these K values, we compare accuracy in the Rician channel.
+The figures show that accuracy increases with rising PSNR in all conditions, that AWGN channels outperform Rician in general, and that greater K-factors result in more steady performance.

 In comparing the confusion matrices of Fig.\ref{fig:cm_awgn}, we can observe some key performance differences over the AWGN channel where PSNR=14dB.
 For k=128, the classification accuracy across most categories is notably high, with certain categories like "Forest" showing a strong prediction rate of 99.21\%, while there are minor misclassifications in categories like "PermanentCrop" and "Pasture" with accuracies of 93.71\% and 94.59\% respectively.
 Meanwhile, the case of K=32 also performs well but demonstrates slightly different classification behaviors, such as a stronger prediction for "River" at 98.05\% but more substantial confusion in categories like "Forest" and "Residential," where there are larger misclassification rates with accuracies of 95.44\% and 90.88\% compared to the K=128 performance.
 The identical trend of K=32 and K=128 can be observed over the 16APSK Rician channel.
-However, Fig.\ref{fig:cm_rician} demonstrates better accuracy and classification than 16PSK modulation in almost all categories, while there are minor misclassifications in categories like "HerbaceousVegetation" and "PermanentCrop" with accuracies of 98\% and 98.34\% respectively.
-It is noteworthy that 16APSK modulation validated where PSNR at 12dB is better than 16PSK at 14 dB.